Above are photos of the displays at St Peters Church that the children created in school of the stations of the cross.

 While most acts of worship in our school are Christian, we also hold assemblies that reflect the traditions of other religions that are represented in the school and the wider community.

-We hold a daily act of collective worship.
-This forms part of each morning assembly, which can be either a whole-school assembly (although sometimes we also hold separate infant and junior assemblies), or a class assembly.
+We hold a daily act of collective worship, which can be either be whole-school, Key Stage, or a class based.

 We conduct assemblies in a dignified and respectful way.
 We tell children that assembly time is a period of calm reflection.
 We regard it as a special time, and expect children to behave in an appropriate way.
 We ask them to be quiet and thoughtful, to listen carefully to the teachings, and to participate fully in prayer and hymns.
 We create an appropriate atmosphere by using music, and sometimes candles or other objects, to focus the attention of the children.

-The assemblies are conducted by the headteacher or other members of staff or led by local clergy from St Peter’s church.
+Collective worship is conducted by the headteacher, teaching staff or led by local clergy from St Peter’s church.

-We take the themes of our assemblies from the traditions of the Christian faith, and we observe the festivals and mark the events of the Christian calendar.
+We take the themes of our collective worship from the traditions of the Christian faith, our school vision and we observe the festivals and mark the events of the Christian calendar.
 Sometimes the themes of our assemblies are related to topics that we teach as part of the school curriculum.
-We plan our assemblies well in advance of the day they take place.
+We plan collective worship well in advance of the day they take place.

-Our assemblies also reflect the achievements and learning of the children.
+Our collective worship also reflects the achievements and learning of the children.
 We encourage the children to participate in the assemblies by showing their work to the other children, and by raising issues that they have discussed in their classes.
-Assemblies provide an opportunity to reward children for their achievements both in and out of school.
+They provide an opportunity to reward children for their achievements both in and out of school.
 They also play an important part in promoting the ethos of the school, which is that all children are valued, and all achievements are recognised.
 Our school is a successful school, and we shall continue to celebrate the successes of all our children at our assemblies.

 Governors' attendance at our assemblies is always welcome.